iverds/booster2019-graphql/presentation/booster.md

 # Task 3

-Create a query that return that returns a list of clubs, and include the last x fixtures
+Create a query that returns a list of clubs, and include the last given number of fixtures

 ---